PLangHQ/plang/Documentation/Services.md

 - inject askuser, /myAskUser/myAskUser.dll
 ```

+You can check out [AskUserMessage](https://github.com/PLangHQ/services/tree/main/PLang.AskUserMessage), an implementation of using Message and plang code to implement a service.

 ### encryption Service

 The plang language uses AES256 for encryption.
 The private key is stored using the ISettingsRepository in the default implementation.